Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 #### Clang Tools
 Last but not least, Clang Tools is a collection of utility programs build on top of libTooling.
 You can think of it as the command-line tool version of libTooling in that it provides some common functionalities.

+For example, you can use clang- efactor to refactor the code.
+This includes renaming a variable, as shown in the following code: